Proud to be celebrating 170 years in business

 Any business can find itself in financial trouble.

-Whatever the circumstances, we can provide independent, expert advice backed by many years experience in insolvency matters.
-We work closely with a few select, trusted, insolvency practitioners who can help rescue, restructure or bring the business to an orderly conclusion.
+Whatever the circumstances, we can provide independent, expert advice backed by many years' experience in insolvency matters.
+We work closely with a few select and trusted insolvency practitioners who can help rescue, restructure, or bring the business to an orderly conclusion.

-If a company goes into liquidation the liquidator is obliged to investigate the directors conduct in manging the business and whether there are any claims that may be bought that can add to the funds available to pay creditors.
-This can lead to action to disqualify individuals from acting as company directors or claims that directors should pay money to the liquidator arising from matters such as wrongful/ fraudulent trading, transactions at an undervalue, preferences and misfeasance.
+If a company goes into liquidation the liquidator is obliged to investigate the directors conduct in managing the business and whether there are any claims which may be brought that can add to the funds available to pay creditors.
+This can lead to action to disqualify individuals from acting as company directors, or claims that directors should pay money to the liquidator arising from matters such as wrongful/fraudulent trading, transactions at an undervalue, preferences, and misfeasance.

 We can deal with all aspects of insolvency law, including: